York University: Research centres and institutes

+York University is home to 32 organized research units that provide research development beyond the traditional academic units and faculties:

 The Art Gallery of York University houses the permanent art collections.
 The collection of 1500 objects includes Canadian, American, Inuit, and European mixed media, multimedia, installations, painting, photography, prints, drawings, sculpture, sketchbooks, film and video.

 The School of the Arts, Media, Performance and Design (AMPD, formerly the Faculty of Fine Arts), offers programmes such as design, ethnomusicology, cultural studies, visual arts, music, dance, and theatre.
 York's Jazz Department was once overseen by Oscar Peterson.
 York also has a joint Bachelor of Design program with Sheridan College.
 York's Departments of Film, Theatre and Creative Writing (which is not affiliated with the Faculty of Fine Arts) offers programmes in film production/directing, acting, and writing respectively, producing many award-winning graduates.